celestewv/cse15l-lab-reports/index.md

 # Blog Post 1:
 ## How to Log into a Course-Specific Account on ```ieng6```

 Welcome to CSE 15L!
-This tutorial is going to show you how to install an account specific to the CSE 15L course account on ieng6, but could be generalized for other courses.
+This tutorial is going to show you how to install an account specific to the CSE 15L course account on ```ieng6```, but could be generalized for other courses.
+### Here is what will be featured in these instructions:
+- Installing Visual Studio Code
+- Remotely Connecting
+- Trying Some Commands
 ____________________________________________________________________________________________________

 ## Installing VScode: